-There were no private placement activities during the first quarter.
-Additional loan advances from G&F Phelps Ltd, a related party, totalled \$ 399,074 (UK£ 220,410).
-Subsequent to March 31, 2018 Galantas announced that its operating subsidiary, Flintridge Resources Ltd. had signed a concentrate pre-payment agreement and a loan facility agreement for US\$ 1.6 million (CDN\$ 2.012 million) with Ocean Partners UK Ltd. a United Kingdom based company, together with an increased, on-demand loan facility of £ 600,000 with G&F Phelps Ltd. The loans are to be used for further development of the Omagh Mine and working capital.
-As consideration for the US\$ 1.6 million loan facility Ocean Partners received 15,000,000 bonus warrants of Galantas which will be exercisable into one common share of Galantas at an exercise price of \$ 0.1575 per bonus share.
+There were no private placement activities during the first six months.
+Additional loan advances from G&F Phelps Ltd, a related party, during the period totalled \$ 549,193 (UK£ 316,410).
+In April 2018 Galantas announced that its operating subsidiary, Flintridge Resources Ltd. had signed a concentrate pre-payment agreement and a loan facility agreement for US\$ 1.6 million (CDN\$ 2.012 million) with Ocean Partners UK Ltd., a United Kingdom based company, together with an increased, on-demand loan facility of £ 600,000 with G&F Phelps Ltd. The loans are to be used for further development of the Omagh Mine and working capital.
+As consideration for the US\$ 1.6 million loan facility Ocean Partners received 15,000,000 bonus warrants of Galantas each of which will be exercisable into one common share of Galantas at an exercise price of \$ 0.1575 per bonus share.
 The bonus warrants have a maximum life of two years and the bonus shares will be subject to an initial four month plus one day hold period from the date of issuance of the bonus warrants.
 No bonus warrants were issued in respect of the G&F Phelps loan facility.